AxelRP/growth-engineering-interview/README.md

 ### Extraction Tool
-As long as you can read from your DB and process and send data into Hubspot, feel free to use any extraction tool you want: create your own with SQL, Python, TypeScript..., or use an already available tool such as [High Touch](https://hightouch.io/), [Census](https://www.getcensus.com/)...
+As long as you can read from your DB and process and send data into Hubspot, feel free to use any extraction tool you want: create your own with SQL, Python, TypeScript..., and play with the Hubspot API or use an already available tool such as [High Touch](https://hightouch.io/), [Census](https://www.getcensus.com/)...